scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

           --------------- ------------------

         Changes to create a stub Mac application.
-Add an apple event handler to fontforge so that it will notice when the finder wants it to open files.
+Add an apple event handler to websharpstudios so that it will notice when the finder wants it to open files.
 Add icons, etc. so it will look like a mac app.
     -   Make it possible to drag and drop lookups